 - Stopping or avoiding cigarette smoke before bed and in the home

-In severe cases, talk to your eye doctor (ophthalmologist or optometrist) about a treatment plan that includes eyelid hygiene, ocular lubrication, prescription eye drops, medications or procedures along with lifestyle modifications to help alleviate symptoms.
+In severe cases, talk to your eye doctor (ophthalmologist or optometrist) about a treatment plan that includes eyelid hygiene, ocular lubrication, prescription eye drops, medications, or procedures along with simple lifestyle changes to help alleviate symptoms.

-Our Dry Eye 101 course is a great way to get started on establishing a solid eye treatment plan.
-Find it here!
+Our popular Dry Eye 101 course is a great way to start a solid eye treatment plan.
 If you’ve already taken it, way to go!
 We’d love to hear from you in our Dry Eye Community.